UofUEpiBio/PHS-7045-egga/README.md

     > mode, an IRL-based method is used to evaluate how effective the
     > participant is at correcting the mistakes performed by the RL
     > agent. …

-8.  **OMIBONE: Omics-driven computer model of bone regeneration for personalized treatment.**

-    Jaber M, Schmidt J, Kalkhof S, Gerstenfeld L, Duda GN, Checa S.

-    Bone.
-2024 Oct 18;190:117288. doi: 10.1016/j.bone.2024.117288.
-    Online ahead of print.

-    > Here, we introduce a novel framework that allows to predict bone
-    > regeneration outcome using combined proteomic and mechanical
-    > analyses in a computer model.
-The framework uses Ingenuity Pathway
-    > Analysis (IPA) software to link protein changes to alterations in
-    > biological pro …

-9.  **Building multiscale models with PhysiBoSS, an agent-based modeling tool.**

-    Ruscone M, Checcoli A, Heiland R, Barillot E, Macklin P, Calzone L, Noël V.

-    Brief Bioinform.
-2024 Sep 23;25(6):bbae509. doi:
-    10.1093/bib/bbae509.

-    > Multiscale models provide a unique tool for analyzing complex
-    > processes that study events occurring at different scales across
-    > space and time. …This article introduces three examples of
-    > multiscale models which rely on the framework PhysiBoSS, an add-on
-    > of PhysiCel …

-10. **Application of H(2)N-Fe(3)O(4) Nanoparticles for Prostate Cancer Magnetic Resonance Imaging in an Animal Model.**

-    Blasiak B, MacDonald D, Jasiński K, Cheng FY, Tomanek B.

-    Int J Mol Sci.
-2024 Sep 26;25(19):10334. doi: 10.3390/ijms251910334.

-    > This paper presents the efficacy of a contrast agent based on
-    > H(2)N-Fe(3)O(4) nanoparticles for the detection of prostate cancer
-    > in an animal model using a preclinical 9.4 T MRI system. …

 ## Code of Conduct